-The Charged Party agrees that in case of non-compliance with any of the terms of this Settlement Agreement by the Charged Party, and after 14 days notice from the Regional Director of the National Labor Relations Board of such noncompliance without remedy by the Charged Party, the Regional Director will issue a complaint that will include the allegations spelled out above in the Scope of Agreement section.
-Thereafter, the General Counsel may file a motion for default judgment with the Board on the allegations of the complaint.
-The Charged Party understands and agrees that all of the allegations of the aforementioned complaint will be deemed admitted and it will have waived its right to file an Answer to such complaint.
-The only issue that may be raised before the Board is whether the Charged Party defaulted on the terms of this Settlement Agreement.
+The Charged Party agrees that in case of non-compliance with any of the terms of this Settlement Agreement by the Charged Party, and after 14 days' notice from the Regional Director of the National Labor Relations Board of such non-compliance without remedy by the Charged Party, the Regional Director will issue/reissue a Complaint that includes the allegations covered by the Notice to Employees/Notice to Employee and Members/Notice to Members, as identified above in the Scope of Agreement section, as well as filing and service of the charge(s), commerce facts necessary to establish Board jurisdiction, labor organization status, appropriate bargaining unit (if applicable), and any other allegations the General Counsel would ordinarily plead to establish the unfair labor practices.
+Thereafter, the General Counsel may file a Motion for Default Judgment with the Board on the allegations of the Complaint.
+The Charged Party understands and agrees that all the allegations of the Complaint will be deemed admitted and that it will have waived its right to file an Answer to such Complaint.
+The only issue that the Charged Party may raise before the Board will be whether it failed to comply with the terms of the settlement agreement, and whether such non-compliance was material.
+The General Counsel may seek, and the Board may impose, a full remedy for each unfair labor practice identified in the Complaint or, in the alternative, the General Counsel may request that the terms of the Settlement Agreement be enforced.
 The Board may then, without necessity of trial or any other proceeding, find all allegations of the complaint to be true and make findings of fact and conclusions of law consistent with those allegations adverse to the Charged Party on all issues raised by the pleadings.
-The Board may then issue an order providing a full remedy for the violations found as is appropriate to remedy such violations.
+The Charged Party agrees that the Board may then issue an order providing, as elected by the Regional Director, a full remedy for the violations found as is appropriate to remedy such violations, or an order requiring the Charged Party to perform terms of this settlement agreement as specified by the Regional Director.
 The parties further agree that a U.S. Court of Appeals Judgment may be entered enforcing the Board order ex parte, after service or attempted service upon Charged Party/Respondent at the last address provided to the General Counsel.